 The Lee County Community Orchestra Association was incorporated in 1988 and originally sponsored by the Lee County Parks & Recreation Department.
 The goal from the beginning was to provide free public concerts for Sanford and the surrounding area.

-The volunteer orchestra relies on a professional music director to choose a repertoire each season, lead rehearsals and conduct concerts.
-Harlan Duenow was our first director.
-He was followed by two conductors from Fayetteville, Jonathan Green and Martin Bellar, who each directed LCCO for a few seasons.
+As a volunteer orchestra, LCCO has always relied on a professional music director to choose a repertoire each season, lead rehearsals, and conduct concerts.
+Harlan Duenow was our first director, followed by Martin Bellar for four seasons, a trio of guest conductors for one, and Jonathan Green for one.

-After two transition years, one with guest conductors and one with a single-season director, the orchestra enjoyed the stability of leadership brought by Dr. David Oertel, who led the orchestra for thirteen seasons.
-During his tenure, the number of concerts and their quality both increased.
-Also:
+The orchestra then enjoyed the stability of leadership brought by Dr. David Oertel, who led the orchestra for thirteen seasons.
+During his tenure, the number of concerts and their quality increased.
+Other significant changes included:

 Tara Villa Keith became music director in 2009 and served until 2019.
 Under her leadership, the orchestra saw an increase in the participation of high school students while continuing to welcome musicians of all ages.

-· Through the sale of LCCO commemorative bells crafted by North Cole Pottery, the orchestra raised money to commission Illumination, a piece composed by Mark Petering.
-LCCO gave the world premiere in October 2013, and received a standing ovation.
+Sold commemorative bells crafted by North Cole Pottery and used the money raised to commission Illumination, composed by Mark Petering.
+LCCO then gave the piece its world premiere in 2013.